 First thing I read was that if you are new to RVing, do not get to your first campsite after dark!!
 So, what did we do?
 We got there after dark.
 Travelling in the dark is a lot riskier than in the day, but fortunately, we had been recommended good sam rv insurance by a friend, so we had some peace of mind.
 Luckily we were able to get all hooked-up with little madness and not (too much) noise–or at least no one complained and got us kicked out on our first night.
 So we were off to a good start I thought.
 It had already been a long day, and with everything being new the boys excited to convert everything to the beds.

 Aspie teen claimed the loft cubbyhole-like over the cab, closed himself inside with his laptop and no complaining.
 Matt was happy watching TV, and Tommy was excited to go outside and sleep in the tent with Grandma.
 He actually was really looking forward to sleeping outside the RV.
-No problems, everyone was quiet, and even the our littlest guy, who you guys don’t know too much about these days was in hog heaven because he got to sleep in bed with us, which he never does.
+I was reassured that he and Grandma would have a good night’s sleep thanks to Survival Cooking‘s reviews on the best tents for a comfortable and spacious night.
+No problems, everyone was quiet, and even our littlest guy, who you guys don’t know too much about these days was in hog heaven because he got to sleep in bed with us, which he never does.

 Tommy was up with the sun on the first morning and out on the playground which was conveniently located directly across from our campsite.
 The KOA had a jumping pillow that turned out to be a huge hit with Matt and Tom, who are usually fight constantly.
 The two of them played, bounced, ran around, played mini-golf and pretty much stuck together and played OUTSIDE all day long.
 No TV, video games, cellphones, or COMPLAINING.